codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 ## ABAC for entities with tags and rules

 ABAC (Attribute-Based Access Control), allows fine-grained access to all entities, Kubernetes clusters, Codefresh pipelines, projects, and additional resources through the use of tags and rules.
-For more information on ABAC, see [ABAC on Wikipedia](https://en.wikipedia.org/wiki/Attribute-based_access_control){:target="\_blank"}.
+For general information on ABAC, see [ABAC on Wikipedia](https://en.wikipedia.org/wiki/Attribute-based_access_control){:target="\_blank"}.

 **Tags**
-Using tags, you have the flexibility to assign entities and resources to specific teams while determining the type of access each team has.
+Tags give you the flexibility to assign entities and resources to specific teams while determining the type of access each team has.
 Tags serve as labels that help organize and control access to these entities and resources.

 Tag names are entirely customizable and can align with your company's processes and requirements.
 They can encompass a wide range of categories, including product names, software lifecycle phases, departmental designations, or labels designed to enforce security policies.

 **Rules**
 Rules combine teams (who), privileges (what), and tags (where) to create fine-grained access control policies.
 Codefresh supports ABAC with the flexibility to use both OR and AND operations for tags.

 ### Tags for entities

 #### Assign tags to Kubernetes clusters and Git contexts